MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/Windows10SDriverGuidelines.md

 To install on Windows 10 S, driver packages must meet the following requirements:

--   Driver packages and companion software must be digitally signed with a **Windows, WHQL, ELAM, or Store** certificate from the [Windows Hardware Developer Center Dashboard](https://aka.ms/DevCenterPortal).
+-   Driver packages must be digitally signed with a **Windows, WHQL, ELAM, or Store** certificate from the [Windows Hardware Developer Center Dashboard](https://aka.ms/DevCenterPortal).
--   Includes only trusted apps from the Windows Store.
+-   Companion software must be signed with a [Windows Store Certificate](https://docs.microsoft.com/windows/uwp/publish/the-app-certification-process).
 -   Does not include an \*.exe, \*.zip, \*.msi or \*.cab in the driver package that extracts unsigned binaries.
 -   Driver installs using only INF directives.
 -   Co-installers are used only to install or register signed binaries, and do not contain user interface components.